kanakx/kanakx/README.md

 ### 🎯 My Goal?

-**To Provide as Much Value as Possible for YOU**: Aspiring to become a complementary software engineer, not merely a coder.
+**To Provide as Much Value as Possible for YOU**: Aspiring to become a complementary problem solver, not merely a coder.

 #### Languages